 Self-heating batteries power the Inspire 2 in less than ideal temperatures, and nearly every system has double redundancy.
 Dual batteries.
 Redundant IMUs.
 Two Barometers.
 You get the idea.

-Here’s where I’m diverging a bit from the upper reaches of drones with cameras.
+Here’s where I’m diverging a bit from the upper reaches of professional camera drones.
 The Mavic Pro.
 And there’s one glaring reason.
 Portability.
 It fits in your (oversized) pocket.
 It may not have the camera tech of the Inspire 2 or the Phantom 4 Pro, but damn if it doesn’t punch above its weight class.

 When folded, it has a footprint of H83mm x W83mm x L198mm.
 The wish of a drone that fits in the palm of your hand is now a reality.
 For a size comparison, it is a sixth the size of a Phantom 4, yet it can stretch out to a 4.3-mile range.